6 Ways to (un)Impress a Job Interviewer

 There’s plenty of advice on the Internet to help you avoid some of the more common interviewing mistakes, but you may not be aware of some of the dangers of trying just a little too hard to “wow” your prospective employer.
 If you’re not careful, your excitement, enthusiasm, and eagerness to impress may actually do you more harm than good.

-With that in mind, here are five ways to turn off an interviewer really fast.
+With that in mind, here are six ways to turn off an interviewer really fast.

 1. Come on a little too strong